-I'm known for writing calligraphy - for my work with Kirstie Allsopp and because I've worked with hundreds of brides and grooms.
+I'm also known for writing calligraphy - for my work with Kirstie Allsopp and because I've worked with hundreds of brides and grooms.
 Beautiful writing is my passion and I'm happiest with a pen in my hand and ink on my face!

-I'm not married - yet!* - and I live on the edge of the English Lake District, a couple of minutes from the seaside.
+I live on the edge of the English Lake District, a couple of minutes from the seaside.
 I've lived in France and Italy, I ride a Vespa, I'm a cat person and I love rock music, walking in the mountains, and my beach.

 English Wedding Blog